De1eF/DCH/README.md

 # DCH
 D&D Character Helper
 <br> A web application that helps organize, create, and manage characters for tabletop role-playing games.
-Comes with fully fletched front-end built with VUE and a robust REST API
+Comes with a fully fletched front-end built with VUE and a robust REST API.
 <br> <h2>Features</h2>

 <ul dir="auto">